-- 2 l / 2 qt water
+- 2 qt water (2 liters)

-- 1 tablespoon dried marjoram
+- 1 teaspoon dried marjoram

 - salt and black pepper to taste

 - Wash all the soup vegetables and beets.
-Peel carrots, celeriac, parsley roots and beets (use gloves!), cut into 3-4 cm / 1-½ inch pieces.
+Peel carrots, celeriac/celery, parsley roots and beets (use gloves!), cut into 3-4 cm / 1-½ inch pieces.
 Cut the leek in half, rinse thoroughly.
 Fire roast the onion on a gas burner or cut in half, put the cut-side down in a small pot, heat over high heat until it's dark in color.

 - Cover with a lid and bring to a boil over very low heat, it should take about 20-30 minutes.

 - When the broth is boiling, add the peppercorns, bay leaves, allspice, clove, star anise and a teaspoon of salt.
 Simmer over a very low heat, covered, for about 2 hours.

 - Leave to cool, then put in the fridge overnight, don’t strain the vegetables!